torvalds/linux/Documentation/input/devices/atarikbd.rst

 Resume sending data to the host.
 Since any command received by the ikbd after its output has been paused also causes an implicit RESUME this command can be thought of as a NO OPERATION command.
-If this command is received by the ikbd and it is not PAUSED, it is simply ignored.
+If this command is received by the ikbd and it is yest PAUSED, it is simply igyesred.

 DISABLE MOUSE
 -------------